topheman/npm-registry-browser/README.md

 * Not being able to add babel-presets/babel-plugins: usually I use a few ones such as:
   * [babel-plugin-dev-expression](https://www.npmjs.com/package/babel-plugin-dev-expression): I use [invariant](https://www.npmjs.com/package/invariant), it removes development checks added for development
 * Not being able to alias modules via webpack config: when hacking/forking a module, it can come handy.
 This is why there is a [src/libs](src/libs) folder (temporary).
+* Use `HtmlWebpackPlugin` and `webpack.DefinePlugin` to expose vars generated on the fly (such as retrieving the git hash, the date of the build ...) - I managed to do that with [bin/expand-metadatas.js](bin/expand-metadatas.js).

 For those who want to play with webpack configurations, you can access a starter kit I open sourced: [topheman/webpack-babel-starter](https://github.com/topheman/webpack-babel-starter).